hardin47/website/Math154/Notes/05-permutation.md

 * **Random Experiment** In the context of a **randomized experiment**, the p-value represents the observed data compared to "happening by chance."

-    * The interpretation is easy: if there is only a very small chance that the observed statistic would take such an extreme value, as a result only of the randomization of cases:  we reject the null treatment effect hypothesis.
+    * The interpretation is direct: if there is only a very small chance that the observed statistic would take such an extreme value, as a result only of the randomization of cases:  we reject the null treatment effect hypothesis.
 CAUSAL!

 * **Observational Study** In the context of **observational studies** the results are less strong, but it is reasonable to conclude that the effect observed in the sample reflects an effect present in the population.